William-g7/BC-Cancer-Event-Management-System/StandUpDocuments/Week-2-September-16-retrospective.md

 ---

 ## Overview
-Briefly describe the purpose of this retrospective and what you aim to achieve.
+The purpose of this retrospective is to document our activities in the last week, allowing us to gain a better understanding of each team member's contributions.
+This reflection will also provide valuable insights for our future project development and facilitate our progress moving forward.

 ---